invoke-ai/InvokeAI/docs/features/POSTPROCESS.md

 [CodeFormer](https://github.com/sczhou/CodeFormer).

 In order to setup CodeFormer to work, you need to download the models like with GFPGAN.
-You can do this either by running `configure_invokeai.py` or by manually downloading the
+You can do this either by running `invokeai-configure` or by manually downloading the
 [model file](https://github.com/sczhou/CodeFormer/releases/download/v0.1.0/codeformer.pth)
 and saving it to `ldm/invoke/restoration/codeformer/weights` folder.